niladrisekhar8712/WeatherApp/README.md

 Displays other information such as sunrise time, sunset time, and UV index.
 Uses images and text to represent each piece of special weather data.

+# Weather Application JavaScript Code
+## Overview
+The Weather Application JavaScript code dynamically updates the background image of the application based on the current weather condition and UV index.
+It also adjusts the background image for different screen sizes using media queries.

+## Functionality
+### Background Image Update:

+Retrieves the current weather condition from the DOM.
+Constructs the URL for the background image based on the current weather condition.
+If the weather condition is "Cloudy" or "Partly cloudy", a specific background image is used.
+Sets the background image of the body element using the constructed URL.
+### UV Index Update:

+Retrieves the UV index from the DOM.
+Updates the footer text based on the UV index level:
+"LOW" for UV index <= 2.
+"MODERATE" for UV index between 3 and 5.
+"HIGH" for UV index between 6 and 7.
+"VERY HIGH" for UV index greater than 7.
+### Media Query Handling:

+Defines a function myFunction(x) to handle media queries.
+Updates the background image URL based on the screen size.
+Registers an event listener for changes in screen size to dynamically update the background image.